swcarpentry/git-novice/episodes/03-create.md

 Along with tracking information about cases (the project we have already created), Dracula would also like to track information about interventions.
 Despite Wolfman's concerns, Dracula creates a `interventions` project inside his `cases` project.
-Additionally, Dracula uses a sequence of [Bash commands](https://swcarpentry.github.io/shell-novice/) in the Rstudio Terminal:
+Additionally, Dracula uses a sequence of [Bash commands](https://swcarpentry.github.io/shell-novice/) and Git in the Rstudio Terminal:

 ```bash
 $ mkdir interventions    # make a subdirectory cases/interventions